hkzlab/minos-z80-monitor/README.md

 Raaaa		- Reads a byte from memory address "aaaa".
 EG: R5000 Waaaa,dd	- Writes byte "dd" to memory address "aaaa".
 EG: W5000,04 Jaaaa		- Jumps execution to address "aaaa".
-EG: J3000
+EG: J3000 B			- Copies in RAM (0x1000)  the content of sector 0 from the
+			  first drive in N8VEM IDE board then jumps the execution to it.

 Fabio Battaglia - hkzlabnet@gmail.com